 Course is not part of the Alabama General Studies Curricula and may not transfer to a four (4) year institution.
-This course provides an introduction to the philosophical and historical foundations of corrections in America.
+This course provides an introduction to the foundations of corrections in America.
 Incarceration and some of its alternatives are considered.
 Credits 3